Epic (Social Photo Albums) — 2017

 Profile, bookmarks and activity views

-Snapchat and Instagram are of course the stewards of the stories concept.
+Snapchat and Instagram are stewards of the stories concept.
 These platform’s take on stories (at the time) was that they were ephemeral, with a low bar for entry.
 You don’t have to edit yourself too much because your “in the moment” content would not be there the next day.
-It was obvious that stories were becoming a common UI element, not just a feature of a few apps.
+Stories were becoming a common UI element, not just a feature of a few apps.

 Pull in any direction to close